abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l ./core/meta
 will not find it since there is no /qt/core/meta

-In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched a directory is found in current working dir (exactly there), then the entire directory content will automatically be shown, otherwise on else place in deeper depth, it will just list them out normally.
+In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched and a directory is found in current working dir (precisely there), then the entire directory content will automatically be shown, otherwise else place in deeper depth, it will just list them out normally regardless of the type.
-If this purpose is needed in another way of path mentioned above, put -l option in order to show first depth content of any directory found in wildcard pattern or some depth searches
+If this purpose is needed in another way of path specification mentioned above, ie. in wildcard pattern or some depth searches, put -l option or -l followed by number of depth contained in a directory found.
-To have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. l -l0 lib*
+E.g to have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. l -l0 lib*

 Control the limited search depth by option -1..99[-1..99],  e.g: